-The State of Indiana is under a stay-at-home order until April 7th.
-Due to this order, the Purdue Online staff will be working remotely.
+Our Purdue Online team has been directed to continue to work remotely.
 We regret that this may cause some delay in our shipping and response time.
-You can still reach us at 765-494-0959 and firstname.lastname@example.org
+You can still reach us at 765-494-0959 and email@example.com

 .
 We appreciate your patience and understanding, and we will do our very best to offer quality, timely service to you.

 Introduction to Data Science